At Last the 1948 Show | Do Not Adjust Your Set | The Complete and Utter History of Britain

 Broadcast At Last

 Many of the sketches that the show contained had either been written for The Frost Report only to be vetoed by David Frost as being too outrageous.
 Many of the early sketches were even older and created for their Cambridge University Footlights revues as this familiar material reassured all concerned that the style they were adapting would succeed.
 A few had even been created for I'm Sorry I'll Read That Again, with Jo Kendall appearing in a sketch as Mary, a character from that radio show.

-The sketches were generally unrelated to each other and more likely to be surreal rather than satirical, with the exception of three series of sketches featuring numerous characters named Sidney Lotterby, named after a real television producer and director6.
+The sketches were generally unrelated to each other and more likely to be surreal rather than satirical.
+There were sketches featuring numerous characters named Sidney Lotterby, named after a real television producer and director6.
 Sidney Lotterby would produce Broaden Your Mind – An Encyclopaedia of the Air, a 1968-9 comedy series starring Tim Brooke-Taylor and Graeme Garden7.

 As the cast wanted to push the barriers in established television comedy and do what never had been done before, they chose to use an editor to tighten up the shows.
 This was at a time when editing was a labour-intensive process involving physically cutting the film and actively discouraged by Rediffusion executives.
 Cleese and Brooke-Taylor were also told that they were not allowed to credit the editor, Johnny Fielder, as this would break the audience's illusion that the show was being performed as-live.
 Insisting that Johnny Fielder should be credited for his role in the show he was given the credit Choreographer of Underwater Chariot Race.

 Despite the revolutionary content even as the series was made it was considered to be old-fashioned.
 Rival channel BBC2 began broadcasting in colour in 1967 and as a black and white sketch show it was viewed as dated almost instantly.